5GSEC/OAI-5G/doc/RUNMODEM.md

       </a>
     </td>
     <td style="border-collapse: collapse; border: none; vertical-align: center;">
-      <b><font size = "5">Running OAI Softmodems</font></b>
+      <b><font size = "5">Running OAI 5G Softmodems</font></b>
     </td>
   </tr>
 </table>

+This document explains some options for running 5G executables.

 After you have [built the softmodem executables](BUILD.md) you can set your default directory  to the build directory `cmake_targets/ran_build/build/` and start testing some use cases.
-Below, the description of the different oai functionalities should help you choose the oai configuration that suits your need.
+Below, the description of the different OAI functionalities should help you choose the OAI configuration that suits your need.

 [[_TOC_]]